 It has sixteen pads and nine touch-sensitive faders.
-Each of these react according to exactly where they’re touched (they even have different functions for each of the corners).
+Each of these reacts according to exactly where they’re touched (they even have different functions for each of the corners).
 When the pads and faders are in use, they light up in reds and greens.
 This makes the QuNeo a very visual tool that’s easy to see in darkened rooms.

 The device is exactly the size of an iPad and is powered via USB.
 This makes it extremely portable, but it still feels solid and robust,

-To connect with more old fashioned Midi instruments, you will need an additional Midi expander, and there’re no audio inputs or outputs on this pad controller.
+To connect with more old-fashioned Midi instruments, you will need an additional Midi expander, and there’re no audio inputs or outputs on this pad controller.
 It’s designed with portability and laptop connectivity in mind.

 This will be well suited to electronic musicians or DJs who need to travel light but don’t want to sacrifice features or quality in doing so.